 In its efforts to continue to offer transparent reporting on COVID-19, Massachusetts is adding new data elements to its daily dashboard.
-Beginning this afternoon, the Commonwealth will include data on both probable cases and deaths in addition to reports on confirmed cases and deaths.
+Starting yesterday, the Commonwealth is including data on both probable cases and deaths in addition to reports on confirmed cases and deaths.